DipChow/datasciencefundamentals/statistical_techniques/hypothesis_testing/README.md

+## When to use T-Test, ANOVA, and Chi-Square

-# The statistical tests t-test, ANOVA, and chi-square are used in different situations, depending on the type of data and what you want to compare:
+The statistical tests t-test, ANOVA, and chi-square are used in different situations, depending on the type of data and what you want to compare:

 ### T-test
 Used to compare the means of two samples.
 For example, you might use a t-test to compare the average heights of men and women.